Research Paper By Esther Muthoga

 Creative power is about a flow of energy and the passion to act.
-To access our creative power, we need to be open to what we feel at each and every level of our being.
+To access our creative power, we need to be open to what we feel at every level of our being.
 We need to become aware of what we feel non-consciously that may be directing us in life.
 We need to explore what methods allow the greatest feelings to arise within our being.
 Creative power is about accessing the internal and external flow of creative life energy available to us.
 To access our creative power, we need to develop our creative ability.
 We need to develop understanding.
 With understanding, the power we have is amplified.
 Our creative ability lies in the development of our mind and how it is focused to direct what we feel and whether or not we are willing to follow our intuitive guidance to act.
-Our mind is a powerful creative tool which allows us to focus our attention and awareness.
+Our mind is a powerful creative tool that allows us to focus our attention and awareness.
 Creative ability is determined by our belief structure – it is not only what we think and believe (both consciously and non-consciously) but how we think and believe that integrate to create the perception we hold.
-Without the proper perspective we will never find what we desire.
+Without the proper perspective, we will never find what we desire.

 Your beliefs become your thoughts, your thoughts become your words, your words become your actions,

 your actions become your habits, your habits become your values, and your values become your destiny.― Mahatma Gandhi

 The tools listed here can help you to become more creative.
 They are designed to help you devise creative and imaginative solutions to problems, and help you to spot opportunities that you might otherwise miss.

 There are two completely different types of creativity.
 The first is technical creativity, where people create new theories, technologies, or ideas.
 The second is artistic creativity, which is more born of skill, technique, and self-expression.
 Many of the techniques in this section have been used by great thinkers to drive their creativity.